MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

 For these exercises, a starter project is available for you to use.
 Use the following steps to set up the starter project:

 > [!IMPORTANT]
-> You must have .NET Framework 8.0 installed as well as the extensions VS Code extensions for C# and Nuget.
+> You must have .NET Framework 8.0 installed as well as the extensions VS Code extensions for C# and NuGet Package Manager.

 1. Download the zip file located at `https://github.com/MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/blob/master/Allfiles/Labs/01/Lab-01-Starter.zip`.